naulari/naulari/README.md

     `Y888P

 # About Me ♤
 Hello 👋, I'm a student at Boston University's CAS with a passion for leveraging technology to make a positive impact and empower others.
-I thrive on the excitement of solving complex problems and enjoy sharing my knowledge and insights with fellow learners.